-When I first started out, I was so eager to market my business, that sometimes I may have crossed the fine line between self promotion and aggressive marketing tactics.
+When I first started out, I was so eager to market my business, that sometimes I may have crossed the fine line between self-promotion and aggressive marketing tactics.
 Since then, I have learned that it always better to take things one step at a time and build up slowly.

 This is especially true when it comes to approaching individuals for collaborative efforts and partnerships.
-The whole idea behind a successful partnership or collaboration, is that both parties benefit from the deal, not just one individual.
+The whole idea behind a successful partnership or collaboration is that both parties benefit from the deal, not just one individual.

 But what should you include and what makes a successful business proposal?

-Follow these general guidelines below and you’ll be well on your way to building successful partnerships.
+Follow these general guidelines below, and you’ll be well on your way to building successful partnerships.

 What would you do if you received this email?

 I can’t tell you how many individuals have approached me about partnering in some shape or form, but then had no clue on the logistics or even what they wanted out of the partnership.
 Do your due diligence and research the best ways for you to work together before sending over your business proposal.
-Many individuals will have FAQ section on their website, seek these out and see if your questions can be answered there.
+Many individuals will have an FAQ section on their website, seek these out and see if your questions can be answered there.
 Remember people are busy, so you need to respect their time.